abyssparanoia/go-veritrance/http_client/docs/CardAuthorizeRequestParamsAllOfPayNowIdParam.md

 ### NewCardAuthorizeRequestParamsAllOfPayNowIdParam

-`func NewCardAuthorizeRequestParamsAllOfPayNowIdParam(accountParam AccountAddRequestParamsAllOfPayNowIdParamAccountParam, orderId string, amount string, currencyUnit CurrencyUnit, ) *CardAuthorizeRequestParamsAllOfPayNowIdParam`
+`func NewCardAuthorizeRequestParamsAllOfPayNowIdParam(accountParam CardAuthorizeRequestAccountParam, orderId string, amount string, currencyUnit CurrencyUnit, ) *CardAuthorizeRequestParamsAllOfPayNowIdParam`

 NewCardAuthorizeRequestParamsAllOfPayNowIdParam instantiates a new CardAuthorizeRequestParamsAllOfPayNowIdParam object This constructor will assign default values to properties that have it defined,